NEW ENGLAND MAPLE SUGARING SEASON

 As winter ends and spring begins, New England enjoys its sweetest — and shortest — season: the maple sugaring season, when maple syrup is made.
 A bottle of this liquid gold is the best souvenir ever.
 When you are home, pouring genuine maple syrup over pancakes or waffles is a perfect reminder of a trip to New England!

-New England’s maple syrup production in 2012 totaled over 1.24 million gallons.
-From late February through early April, New England farmers are out in the woods with their buckets, miles of plastic tubing and special drills to “tap” maple trees for their sap.
+New England’s maple syrup production in 2013 totaled more than 1.97 million gallons.* From late February through early April, New England farmers are out in the woods with their buckets, miles of plastic tubing and special drills to “tap” maple trees for their sap.
 This “sugaring” is often visible from the road.
 What looks like smoke rising from the woods is actually sweet-scented steam rising from decades-old wooden shacks, or sugarhouses, where sap is boiled down for hours.
 It takes up to 40 gallons of sap from a tree to make just one gallon of the highly-prized syrup.
 See the sugaring process and taste “sugar on snow,” hot, thick syrup dribbled onto the snow to make instant maple taffy.

 But even if you miss this annual rite of spring, some sugarhouses and farms stay open all year.
 Visit Dakin Farms, just south of Burlington, Vermont, to taste free samples and tour a maple sugar cannery, or visit the New England Maple Museum on Route 7 in Pittsford, Vermont.